MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/multiple-modes.md

              headers: { "Content-Type": "application/json" },
              body: JSON.stringify({
                loginMode: 8, // Login as guest user.
-               applicationType: 35, // The number of it must be 35 in Embedding SDK, you can also don't set the param.
              }),
            };
            return fetch(baseURL + "/api/auth/login", options)